How to start a blog that gets noticed

 Like headings, subheadings should pique curiosity.
-Don’t bore your readers with plain labels, don’t try to be clever with cryptic headlines and don’t give away too much information.
+Don’t try to be clever with cryptic headlines and don’t give away too much information.

 Is your post a real eye-opener?
 Remember, you are competing with a dizzying amount of information.
 List the main points you are making in your post and see if you can add a twist or a unique perspective to them.
 Can you shed new light on an old problem?
 Your post is only of value if it enlightens your reader.